-Board certified urologist David Robbins, MD is Miami's top doctor performing low cost minimally invasive No-Scalpel Vasectomy.
+Board certified urologist David Robbins, MD is Miami and Fort Lauderdale's top doctor performing low cost minimally invasive No-Scalpel Vasectomy.
 At Urological Consultants of Florida, Dr. Robbins has performed countless vasectomy procedures.
 Dr. Robbins goal is to perform a safe and effective vasectomy procedure directly from our state of the art Biscayne Boulevard North Miami location with minimal impact on patients' daily lives.
 When it comes to a successful and complication free office based vasectomy, experience and technique are paramount.
 If you are considering a vasectomy, make an appointment with Dr. Robbins to explore your options and discuss whether you would benefit from a minimally invasive, No-Scalpel Vasectomy.

 A vasectomy is a minor surgical procedure performed in the office with the goal of achieving permanent sterility by preventing sperm from exiting the penis during ejaculation.
 A vasectomy procedure is minimally invasive and highly effective with success rates reportedly greater than 99%.
 A vasectomy procedure is simple to perform and low risk as compared to a tubal ligation in females and for that reason it is the most popular means of birth control when the goal is to achieve permanent sterility.